Gastroplasty on the Internet

 - We perform our procedures on a same-day or outpatient basis; patients return home in about 1- 3 hours after surgery.

-- The three studies presented represent an experience of 100 cases (Mid-East), 42 cases (South America), and 6 cases (United States; greater curve technique); we will have completed over 100 cases by September, 2011.
+- The three studies presented represent an experience of 100 cases (Mid-East), 42 cases (South America), and 6 cases (United States; greater curve technique); we have completed several hundred cases.